Home /Platform Considerations

 RFC-822 (MIME) format

-When transfering email data from Domino/Notes into messages in RFC-822 (MIME) format, the below Advanced Option will add the X-Notes-Item information to the message header.
-This would include Microsft 365 and Google Workspace targets.
+When transferring email data from Domino/Notes into messages in RFC-822 (MIME)format, the below Advanced Option will add the X-Notes-Item information to themessage header.
+This would include Microsoft 365 and Google Workspace targets.

 Alt text